All Episodes

 We love him dearly.

-It was the my frustration in life that I could never get an opinion out of the guy, and I tried so hard.
+It was my frustration in life that I could never get an opinion out of the guy, and I tried so hard.

-But um, you know, it's just it's difficult.
+But, you know, it's difficult.

-I knew a guy in Huntsville, Alabama, his vocal cords froze.
+I knew a guy in Huntsville, Alabama.

 And it was a fortune.